lioTauhid/LiveFrame_ServerClient_Flask/README.md

 5. Serve the result in the web page

 ## Use case
-Sometime, If you want to see the remote device or camera position only , then it will cover your use case
+If you sometime want to see your remote device or camera position only, then it will cover your use case

 ## Install
 This project runs with Python.
 Also install all dependencies listed to requirements.py by following command :